dat-tran05/robust-ensemble-kd/docs/report/report.md

 - **Training**: 30 epochs, batch size 128
 - **Seeds**: We run each configuration with seeds 42, 43, 44 to measure variance

 **Evaluation**: We report Worst-Group Accuracy (WGA)—the accuracy on the worst-performing of the 4 groups—as our primary metric.
+Each configuration is run 3 times (with seeds 42, 43, 44), and we report the mean WGA across these runs along with the standard deviation to quantify variance.

 ---